Currently, the Journal of Clinical Orthopaedics (JCOrth.) is accepting submissions only by its article submission System “Scripture”

 Technical Note and Video Technique: detailed description of a new technique or improvisation of an old technique

 Surgical Tips: Small surgical tips and pearls are invited for this section.
 Pictures are essential and video will be preferable

-Letter to Editor: on articles in JCORTH.
+Letter to Editor: on articles in Journal of Clinical Orthopaedics (JCOrth.).
 Letters should be typed double-spaced and limited to 1000 words.
 A copy of the letter will be sent to the previous article’s author(s) to invite a response.

 Photo-Article: Pictorial articles which will be an easy read with most important message highlight